This chocolate ice cream has a secret ingredient…

 - 2 tablespoons vanilla extract

-- 3/4 cup powdered Sucanat (ground fine in food processor or Vitamix) OR 3/4 cup date pieces
+- 3/4 cup powdered Sucanat* OR 3/4 cup date pieces

-Serve immediately or put in the freezer to harden for about an hour.
-If you freeze much longer, it gets hard.
-That’s not so bad because hard ice cream = milkshakes!
+Serve immediately or put in the freezer to harden for 1 hour.
+If frozen much longer, it gets hard.
+But, on the plus side, hard ice cream = milkshakes!